No Country for Old Men (novel): Plot

 Chigurh finds Wells and murders him just as Moss calls to negotiate the exchange of money.
 Chigurh tells Moss that he will kill Carla Jean unless he hands over the satchel.
 Moss remains defiant and calls Carla Jean and tells her that he will meet up with her at a motel in El Paso.
 Carla Jean decides to inform Sheriff Bell about the meeting and its location.
-This call is traced and provides Moss' location to some of his hunters, who kill him but fail to find the money.
-Sheriff Bell goes to the hospital to identify Moss' body.
-Chigurh arrives at the scene and retrieves the satchel hidden in an air duct in Moss' room.
+This call is traced and provides Moss's location to some of his hunters, who kill him but fail to find the money.
+Sheriff Bell goes to the hospital to identify Moss's body.
+Chigurh arrives at the scene and retrieves the satchel hidden in an air duct in Moss's room.
 He returns it to his client and later travels to Carla Jean's house.
 She pleads for her life and he offers her to flip a coin to decide her fate, but she refuses.
 Finally she chooses heads, and the coin turns out to be tails, and Chigurh kills her.
-When leaving the house, Chigurh is hit by a car, which leaves him injured.
-He limps off down the road.
+After leaving the house, Chigurh is hit by a car that runs a red light at an intersection, leaving him badly injured.
+After asking for a shirt that one of two teenage boys was wearing who had witnessed the accident, he limps away from the scene of the accident.

 Bell decides to retire and drives away from the courthouse feeling overmatched and defeated.
-Bell describes two dreams he experienced after his father died.
-The first is him meeting his father in town and borrowing some money from him.
-The second consists of Bell riding his horse through a pass in the mountains.
-He could see his father up ahead of him carrying a horn lit with fire, and he knew that his father would ride on through the pass and fix a fire out in the dark and cold and that it would be waiting for him when he arrived.
+He describes two dreams he experienced after his father died.
+The first is him meeting his father, who gives him some money, which Bell loses.
+The second consists of Bell riding his horse through a pass in the mountains on a cold winter's night.
+His father wordlessly passes him, carrying a horn lit with fire.
+Bell knew that his father would make a fire for him, and would be waiting for him when he arrived.
 He then woke up.